 What do you do for a living?

 It’s one of the most common questions an adult gets asked.
 People always get it when you respond with a concise, conventional answer like “doctor,” “lawyer,” or “accountant,” but nowadays there are infinitely more different types of careers than ever before, including numerous job titles that didn’t even exist a generation ago.
-You’d think that by now, almost a decade after founding Cardplayerlifestyle.com, I’d have found a title that accurately captures my “job description” in just a few words.
+You’d think that by now, more than 12 years after founding Cardplayerlifestyle.com, I’d have found a title that accurately captures my “job description” in just a few words.

 The fact that I haven’t is one of the reasons I felt the need to write this article.
 When someone asks me what I do, it always takes at least a couple minutes to try and explain, and when I finish I never feel like I’ve done an adequate job.
 I suppose that’s because there are so many different types of things I do on a day-to-day basis, as well as over the course of a typical calendar year.

 I’ll start off with writing because when I first embarked on this journey with Cardplayerlifestyle.com, that’s all I did.
 My friend Avi acted as the webmaster while I supplied the content.
 Over the years, I’ve come to better understand the audience I’m writing for and try my best to produce articles that you’ll enjoy.
 Back in the day, once I finished the writing, I emailed the Word documents to Avi and he took care of all the rest.

 For a long time, I was pretty much the only one writing for this poker media website.
 Over the years, numerous other writers have joined the fold, some of whom have become regular contributors.
 Gradually, the amount of writing I’ve done for the site has slowly and steadily decreased to the point where I currently handle about a quarter of the writing.

 Beyond Cardplayer Lifestyle, I’ve also written for many other websites during my professional career, most within the gaming industry, and some specifically within the poker niche.